Dolly Varden (yacht): History

 After the war Dolly Varden disappeared, and there appears to be no record of the boat until 1965, when it was bought by a Dennis Riley from Southampton.
 Following extensive renovation, Dolly Varden was moored on the River Hamble where volunteers from a local youth club became her regular crew.

-Although Dolly Varden's full history was not known to this group, they were aware that it was nearing its 100th birthday, so in August 1970 they took Dolly Varden on a "centenary" voyage to Paris, from the Hamble River to Le Havre, and then up the Seine into the centre of Paris where the boat was moored for a week before returning home.
+Although Dolly Vardens full history was not known to this group, they were aware that it was nearing its 100th birthday, so in August 1970 they took Dolly Varden on a "centenary" voyage to Paris, from the River Hamble to Le Havre, and then up the Seine into the centre of Paris where the boat was moored for a week before returning home.

 Dolly Varden was sold as a houseboat to John Perkins in 1978.
 After a few years, Perkins took it out of the water for restoration in a smallholding.
 The work wasn't completed, the boat was left in a field, covered by a tarpaulin for the next 25 years.
 In 2016 the smallholding was sold, and the landowner considered setting fire to the hull.
 Instead, it was taken to the International Boatbuilding Training College at Portsmouth for restoration.

 Some of the boat's hull on one side was missing and damaged, but according to a surveyor, the hull was mainly sound and repairable.
 Following a change of management at IBTC the restoration Dolly Varden was moved to Weymouth.

 Current work

 Dolly Varden has been registered with National Historic Ships as an historic vessel of national importance.
 Its original racing pennant is housed in the Cowes Maritime Museum.
-The boat is believed to have been named for “Dolly Varden”, a character in Charles Dickens' 1880 novel Barnaby Rudge.
+The boat is believed to have been named for "Dolly Varden", a character in Charles Dickens' 1880 novel Barnaby Rudge.

-Dolly Varden's original tiller arm is hanging in Ratsey and Lapthorne's offices.
+Dolly Vardens original tiller arm is hanging in Ratsey and Lapthorne's offices.
 It is estimated that the cost of restoring Dolly Varden will be in the order of £300,000 and a fundraising exercise is under way to get the boat sailing again.